Kitlee History, Family Crest & Coats of Arms

 Some of the Kitlee family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Kitlee family to the New World and Oceana
+Migration of the Kitlee family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Kitlee were among those contributors: William Keightley, who settled in Jamaica in 1661; Thomas Keightley settled in Newcastle Co.
 Del. in 1854; James, John, Maria, Robert, Samuel, Violetta, and William Keightly all arrived in Philadelphia between 1820 and 1878..